DragDropQueen/tutorials.gschool.it/source/postresql_basics.liquid.md

 ## Homework

-You should create a new local git repository as well as a GitHub repository.
-Each assignment below should be implemented in a new .sql file that is committed to this repository.
+You should fork and clone [this repository](https://github.com/gSchool/introduction_to_sql_homework).
+Save your commands in one .sql file.
+We will grade this homework by running this one file against our local servers and expect it to run without errors the first time.
 You can experiment in psql with each of the commands before saving the command to the .sql file.
 Remember that once you create a database or a table, you will need to drop it before creating it again.
+You can make sure you file runs by using the `psql -d postgres -f file_name.sql` command from the command line.

-1. Create a new database called 'url_shortener'.
+1. Create a new database called 'url_shortener_(your_first_name)\_(your_last_name)'.
 1. Create a new table called 'urls'.
 This table should have the columns that you need to store a shortened URL (id, original_url and count)
     * The id field should be the primary key and should auto increment.
     * The original_url column should not allow null values.
     * The count field should default to 0.